LogtalkDotOrg/logtalk3/manuals/_sources/userman/documenting.rst.txt

 Domain error when an element of a list is of the correct type but not in the expected domain An element ``Element`` of the ``Argument`` list is a TYPE but not a valid DOMAIN

+Existence error when an entity of a given kind does not exist The KIND ``Argument`` does not exist

 Other classes of errors have a less rigid style.
 In case of doubt, look for examples in this Handbook, in the APIs documentation, and